About

 Majnun Mammadov, Minister of Agriculture, Azerbaijan, emphasized that today’s decisions will shape the resilience and sustainability of agriculture for generations to come and underscored Azerbaijan’s commitment to supporting farmers.
 Recognizing that the future of agriculture lies in innovation, technology, and inclusivity, he highlighted priority initiatives to help farmers adopt cutting-edge technology, and said these advancements are essential both for increasing yields and building a foundation for sustainable agricultural practices.
 Mammadov emphasized the need for empowering women and youth in agriculture, saying their involvement is a strategic imperative for the sustainability and dynamism of the sector.
 He further invited farmers worldwide to support the Baku Harmoniya Climate Initiative for Farmers (Harmoniya Initiative), which builds on COP 27’s Food and Agriculture for Sustainable Transformation (FAST) Partnership and the COP 28 UAE Declaration on Sustainable Agriculture, Resilient Food Systems, and Climate Action (UAE Declaration).
 In closing, he called for empowering farming communities and commitment to a shared vision for a more resilient agricultural sector.

 Citing economic challenges faced by many women, Gulbaniz Ganbarova, Chairperson, Azerbaijan Rural Women’s Association, highlighted the success of women’s empowerment and business development groups in enabling women to save money together, start their own businesses, and hire other women.
-She underscored the potential of women to produce food, cited the importance of investing in women farmers’ self-reliance, and called for a comprehensive approach for the development of their agricultural production.
+She underscored the potential of women to produce food, cited the importance of investing in the self reliance of women farmers, and called for a comprehensive approach for the development of their agricultural production.

 Imelda Bacudo, Food and Agriculture Organization of the UN (FAO), underscored the value of the Harmoniya Initiative in facilitating cohesion and coordination among stakeholders and said that partners are already coming together for farmers.